ROF13ThFloor/BAT-Binary-Analysis-Tool/README.md

 #### ‫‪Vulnerability Detection

-BAT includes a feature to identify potential vulnerabilities by analyzing function and syscall patterns.
+ELFInspect includes a feature to identify potential vulnerabilities by analyzing function and syscall patterns.
 Users can define custom patterns in the following files:

 - `SyscallPattern.txt` – Contains syscall patterns for detection.
 - `FuncCallPattern.txt` – Allows users to define function call patterns.